Alfred Schnittke: Early life

+Career

-In 1948, the family moved to Moscow.
-Schnittke completed his graduate work in composition at the Moscow Conservatory in 1961 and taught there from 1962 to 1972.
+In 1961 Schnittke completed his graduate work in composition at the Moscow Conservatory and taught there from 1962 to 1972.
 Evgeny Golubev was one of his composition teachers.
 Thereafter, he earned his living chiefly by composing film scores, producing nearly 70 scores in 30 years.

 After his mother's death in 1972, he began to compose his Piano Quintet in her memory.
 During its composition, he began to seek solace in Catholicism; he converted on 18 June 1983.
 He possessed deeply held beliefs in predestination and mysticism which influenced his music.

 Schnittke and his music were often viewed suspiciously by the Soviet bureaucracy.
 His First Symphony was effectively banned by the Composers' Union.
 After he abstained from a Composers' Union vote in 1980, he was banned from travelling outside the USSR.

+Ill health and death

 On 21 July 1985, Schnittke suffered a stroke that left him in a coma.
 He was declared clinically dead on several occasions, but recovered and continued to compose.

 In 1990, Schnittke left the Soviet Union and settled in Hamburg, Germany.
 His health remained poor, however.
 He suffered several more strokes before his death on 3 August 1998, in Hamburg, at the age of 63.
 He was buried, with state honors, at Novodevichy Cemetery in Moscow.